Choosing the nominal level post-hoc with knockoffs using e-values: Introduction

 \begin{enumerate} \item If the original knockoff method does not make any discoveries, we can increase the nominal level to potentially obtain rejections. \item If the original knockoff method makes discoveries, we can often decrease the nominal level while keeping the same discovery set, thus increasing the precision of the results. \end{enumerate}

-Figure~\ref{fig:example} illustrates the benefits of the proposed post-hoc adjustment.
+Figure \ref{fig:example} illustrates the benefits of the proposed post‑hoc adjustment.
 In Figure~\ref{fig:example_power}, we observe that the post-hoc procedure dramatically increases power: across all settings for the number of relevant variables, our method successfully identifies nearly all relevant variables (i.e., power $\approx 1$).
 In contrast, the original knockoff procedure exhibits very low power when the number of relevant variables is small.
 This is primarily because the minimum number of discoveries is determined by the nominal FDR level $\alpha$, which in our case corresponds to $1/\alpha = 5$.
-To illustrate this, when the actual number of relevant variables is 3, the original procedure produces no discoveries in 1542 out of 2000 iterations and exactly 5 discoveries in 229 iterations, which are the two most frequent outcomes.
-By contrast, the post-hoc method most frequently selects 3 variables (1002 iterations) and 4 variables (467 iterations), corresponding to the two most common outcomes, closely matching the true number of relevant variables.
+To illustrate this, when the actual number of relevant variables is 3, the original procedure produces no discoveries in 1490 out of 2000 iterations and exactly 5 discoveries in 238 iterations, which are the two most frequent outcomes.
+By contrast, the post-hoc method most frequently selects 3 variables (924 iterations) and 4 variables (499 iterations), corresponding to the two most common outcomes, closely matching the true number of relevant variables.

-The gains in power come with only a small sacrifice in the (averaged) nominal $\alpha$ value, as illustrated in Figure~\ref{fig:example_false_discoveries} for scenarios with a low number of relevant variables (3 and 4).
+The gains in power come with only a small sacrifice in the (averaged across simulations) nominal $\alpha$ value (solid lines), as illustrated in Figure~\ref{fig:example_false_discoveries} for scenarios with a low number of relevant variables (3 and 4).
+Interestingly, the average FDP acrosss the simulations (i.e., empirical FDR) remains below 0.20 for both methods (dashed lines).
 Moreover, our post-hoc adjustment can reduce the effective nominal level $\alpha$ when the problem is easier than anticipated, while maintaining the same power as the original procedure.

 It should be noted that our improvement is a \enquote{free-lunch}, meaning our approach never makes less discoveries and it only reports a larger significance level $\alpha$ in cases where the original method did not make any rejections.
 Therefore, the results reported by our method are always more informative.
+To further illustrate these properties, we examine the setting with 3 relevant variables, as detailed in Table \ref{tbl:example}.
+Out of the 1490 runs where the original method failed to yield any discoveries, the post-hoc approach successfully identified an average of 3.27 variables.
+While this was achieved at a higher average nominal level ($0.313$), it highlights the post-hoc method's ability to extract information where the original method remains uninformative.
+Conversely, in the 510 runs where the original method successfully identified variables, our post-hoc approach matched the original discoveries, but did so while maintaining tighter error control, achieving an average nominal level of $0.178$ compared to the original $0.20$.